 Upon converting the binary code to text, it was actually coordinates for Hy’Brasil’s original reported location, the Great Pyramid in Giza, and Sedona, Arizona (where a strange energy and unexplained vibrations have been reported), among others.
 Here is the original deciphered code:

 Did Hy’Brasil really exist?
 Is it connected to an advanced alien civilization?
 Or is this just a freaky coincidence and a centuries old myth?
 Not everything can be explained, but that doesn’t mean it doesn’t exist.
 What do you think about the Hy’Brasil Island and the Rendlesham Forest case?
-Do you believe either?
 Let us know in the comments below.